 I want to answer some people’s question: “Can God restore me?”
 But first, let me tell you about my day.
 Today was an errand sort of day.
 On my way, I drove past a beautiful house.
 The house is relatively new and one of those homes you stop and notice.
 If you were new to Overland Park, Kansas (a suburb in Kansas), and drove by this house, you would think nothing much of it – other than it’s super pretty.
 You’d admire the outside decor, plants, and the beautiful yard.
 Then it hit me.
 It all started to come back to me.
 I lived in that area about twenty years ago.
 I remembered that same street.
 Better, I began to remember that exact corner!
 A chilling sense of gloom swept over me as I, in a split second, recalled what happened there.

 I’ll tell you why.
 Brace yourself.

 Many years ago, an extremely heinous crime occurred in that spot.
 I mean the exact same spot the beautiful home now sits.
-The crime was of monumental proportion and involved unspeakable acts of wickedness.
+The crime was of monumental proportion and involved unspeakable acts of wickedness performed by a mother.